 - Make sure the noseband is not too tight, but it needs to be tight enough so it does not slide over the nose during the training.

-When to use a cavesson with a ring?
+Can I use a cavesson with a bit or a snaffle bit?